 TestComplete may fail to simulate recorded user actions over a Qt 6 application in High-DPI systems.

-TestComplete may have problems with getting access to the application’s objects.
+Issues with getting access to the application’s objects

-It is also not recommended that you modify these files.
-For example, the developers may delete unused functions from these files to reduce their size.
-We do not recommend that you do this, as it may cause problems with recognizing the tested application’s objects.
-In fact, the deleted functions may be used by TestComplete when it accesses the application’s objects.
-So, if the needed function is deleted, TestComplete will fail to recognize some objects of the application.
+Also, we do not recommend that you modify these files.
+For example, your tested Qt application developers may delete unused functions from these files to reduce their size.
+However, TestComplete may use the deleted functions to access the application’s objects.
+If the required functions are deleted, TestComplete will not be able to recognize some objects in the application.

 The context menu items and their subitems may be recognized as siblings.

 For example, suppose the tested Qt application has a

 QtToolButton control that invokes a context menu upon a click, and each context menu item has a number of subitems.
 When recording a test with TestComplete you may face the following problem: the context menu items and their subitems will be recognized as siblings, so, clicks over them will be recorded as clicks over items of the same level.
 This behavior is caused by the following reason: invoked subitems are not child items of the button’s context menu items to which they correspond (their

 Parent property returns an empty object).
 In order for tests to be recorded and played back correctly, the tested application’s developer must associate the context menu items with the appropriate subitems in the application.